maldonadojsm/SLUPipe/README.md

 ## Features

-SLUPipe provides variant calling for paired (Normal & Tumor) and non-paired (Tumor Only) samples at the request of the research group:
+SLUPipe provides variant calling for paired (Normal & Tumor) and non-paired (Tumor Only) aligned samples at the request of the research group:

 ### Variant Callers